Well-posedness of a nonlinear shallow water model for an oscillating water column with time-dependent air pressure: Derivation of the model

 where in the last two equalities we have used the wall condition \eqref{wallcondition} and the continuity condition \eqref{qcon-walls} for the horizontal discharge.
 Therefore \eqref{Pch-dynamics} reads

 where $\gamma_1$ and $\gamma_2$ are constants depending on the device parameters as in \eqref{Pch-dynamics}.
-This equation in fact shows that the dynamics of the air pressure variation inside the chamber is determined by the value of the horizontal discharge under the partially-immersed structure.
+Note that $\gamma_2 > 0$ ensures transmission while $\gamma_1 > 0$ tends to zero as the height of the chamber or some resistance of the device increases.
+For later purpose, let us define the \textit{non-damped} scenario when $\gamma_1$ is negligible.
+The previous equation \eqref{Pchamber-dynamics} shows that the dynamics of the air pressure variation inside the chamber is determined by the horizontal discharge $q_i$ under the partially-immersed structure.